Central Plaza (Hong Kong): Super high-rise building

 As the building is situated opposite the Hong Kong Convention & Exhibition Centre, the best to maximise the harbour views for the building and to not be obstructed by the neighbouring high-rise buildings was to design it to be tall enough to clear the height of neighbouring buildings.
 However, designing tall buildings bring several difficulties in structural and building services design.
 For example, excessive system static pressure in water systems, high line voltage drop, and a long distance of vertical transportation (resulting in long waits for elevators).
 All these problems can increase the capital cost of the building systems and impair the safety operations of the building.

 Maximum clear ceiling height

 As a general practice, achieving a clear height of 2.6 to 2.7 m, and a floor-to-floor height of 3.9 to 4.0 m would be required.
 However, due to the high wind load in Hong Kong for such a tall high-rise building, every increase in building height per metre would increase the structural cost by more than HK$1 million (HK$304,800 per ft).
 Therefore, a comprehensive study was conducted and finally a floor height of 3.6 m was adopted.
 With this issue alone, an estimated construction cost saving for a total of 58 office floors, would be around HK$30 million.
-Yet at the same time, a maximum ceiling height of 2.6 m in office area could still be achieved with careful coordination and dedicated integration.
+Yet at the same time, a maximum ceiling height of 2.6 m in office areas could still be achieved with careful coordination and dedicated integration.